 Working with a family law lawyer on your marriage separation agreement will bring any potential issues to light before they compromise your separation agreement or your divorce.

 What if We Can’t Agree on All Issues?

 You do not need to agree on everything to have a Separation Agreement.
 Even if you only agree on one thing, documenting that one issue with the specifics of your separation will help you get the divorce process started.

-Working with an experienced mediator and negotiator will help you reach a solution that is agreeable for both parties.
+Working with an experienced family law lawyer in Calgary will help you reach a solution that is agreeable for both parties.